Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 • From 37 kg: 6 kg blanket

 Sleep is essential for a child's development, but unfortunately not every child gets enough sleep.
 ADHD, anxiety, and other sleep-disrupting factors can contribute to sleep problems.
-A weighted blanket can really make a difference.
+A weighted blanket can really make a difference here.

-A weighted blanket, also known as a 'weighted blanket', can help your child feel safe and secure.
-These blankets work through deep pressure stimulation, which has been proven to increase the production of happiness hormones and decrease stress hormones.
+A weighted blanket, also called a "weighted blanket", can help your child feel safe and secure.
+These blankets work through deep pressure stimulation, which has been proven to increase the production of happiness hormones and reduce stress hormones.

-Infographic on weighted blanket weights - how heavy weighted blanket child infographic infographic-line-5-steps
+Infographic on weighted blanket weights - hoe zwaar verzwaringsdeken kind infographic infographic-line-5-steps

-A weighted blanket, also known as a weighted blanket, is a blanket that contains extra weight.
+A weighted blanket, also called a weighted blanket, is a blanket that contains extra weight.
 This weight provides a calming effect, similar to a firm hug.

 Deep Pressure Stimulation

-The main working mechanism of a weighted blanket is deep pressure stimulation (DPS).
-DPS is a technique that applies gentle, even pressure to the body.
-This can help to calm the nervous system and reduce feelings of anxiety and stress.
+The main mechanism of action of a weighted blanket is deep pressure stimulation (DPS).
+DPS is a technique where gentle, even pressure is applied to the body.
+This can help calm the nervous system and reduce feelings of anxiety and stress.

-Research shows that deep pressure stimulation increases the production of serotonin and melatonin, while the stress hormone cortisol is reduced.
+Research shows that deep pressure stimulation increases the production of serotonin and melatonin, while lowering the stress hormone cortisol.
 Serotonin and melatonin are important for a good night's sleep and a stable mood.

 Calming Effect